 Best for the Touch Play Guru

 Amongst amateurs, there are power players, and there are touch players.
 The power types are of the “drive for show” club who bang the golf ball like a gorilla but add strokes with ham-fisted shots from 100 yards or closer.
 The touch player can shape shots and deftly judge both distance and terrain.
-The 2020 version of this ball also features improved elasticity.
+This ball also features improved elasticity.
 The best golf balls complement your particular style of play, which makes the TaylorMade Tour Response the perfect surgical tool for those touch play gurus.

 Best for the Aspiring Low Handicapper